Falcion/OctokittyBOT/README.md

 ## Contact

-If you want to contact me you can reach me at falcionml@gmail.com.
+If you want to contact me you can reach me at issue topic.

 ## License